Basics

 [let ok true] ; BoolLet Bindings

 Use let to bind a value to a name.
-Bindings are immutable by default, which means once you've bound x to 10, that's what it is.
-This sounds restrictive if you're coming from a mutable-by-default language, but in practice it eliminates a whole class of bugs where you're wondering "who changed this variable?"
+Bindings are immutable by default: once you have bound x to 10, that is what it stays.
+Coming from a mutable-by-default language, this can feel like a cage.
+It is closer to a guarantee, retiring every bug that begins with the question "who changed this variable?"

 [let x 10]